 - Investigations, searches, seizures, inspections, and surveillance related to a crime, violation, or threat.

 Obligations of public entities

-- The public authority can notify the individual - in an appropriate manner - if the request is rejected.
-Whether in whole or in part, the explanation of the reasons for rejection should be clear.
-So, the requester has the right to complain and exercise his rights within a period not exceeding (15) days after the decision is made.
+If the request is denied, the public authority must notify the individual in a timely and appropriate manner.
+The explanation of the reasons for rejection, whether in whole or in part, should be clear.
+As a result, the requester gets the right to complain and exercise his rights within fifteen (15) days of the decision.